tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

 .. image:: chile/chile44.png
    :align: center
-   :alt: An example sequence error when creating a Delivery Guide in Odoo
+   :alt: An example sequence error when creating a Delivery Guide in CoquiAPPs

-This warning message means the user needs to indicate the next sequence number Odoo has to take to generate the Delivery Guide, and only only happens the *first time* a Delivery Guide is created in Odoo.
-After the first document has been correctly generated, Odoo takes the CAFs next available number to generate the following Delivery Guide and so on.
+This warning message means the user needs to indicate the next sequence number CoquiAPPs has to take to generate the Delivery Guide, and only only happens the *first time* a Delivery Guide is created in CoquiAPPs.
+After the first document has been correctly generated, CoquiAPPs takes the CAFs next available number to generate the following Delivery Guide and so on.

 After the Delivery Guide is created: